 HotVPN is based in Israel which is not a 14-eye country, meaning that my information wouldn’t be shared between different nations.
 However, Israel is a possible third-party contributor and I’m not feeling completely safe with this VPN.

-It claims that it doesn’t log browsing history, traffic destinations, data content, or DNS queries which is fair enough and standard.
-But compared to other privacy policies I’ve seen, HotVPN’s policy is not as transparent/clear about the exact data they store and how they manage it.
+HotVPN asserts that it doesn't record browsing history, traffic destinations, data content, or DNS queries, which is fairly standard and acceptable.
+However, when juxtaposed with other privacy policies I've examined, HotVPN's approach is not as lucid or forthright concerning the specific data they retain and their method of handling it.

 Simultaneous Device Connections — Can’t Connect More Than One Device